joncol/nix-workshop/code/04-derivations/01-derivation-basics.md

 This may take some time to load on your computer, as Nix fetches the essential build tools that are commonly needed to build Nix packages.

-We can also build the derivation within Nix repl using the `:b` command:
+We can also build the derivation within the Nix repl using the `:b` command:

 ```nix
 nix-repl> :b hello-drv